alkalifire/BlangoLab/content/project/Extracellular-RNA/index.md

 url_video: ""
 ---

-In this project, we are focused on defining the RNAs that fill the extracellular during infection.
-We are particularly interested in RNA that is present in extracellular vesicles produced by host cells during infection.
+In this project, we are focused on defining the RNAs in the extracellular space during infection.
+We are particularly interested in RNA that are present in extracellular vesicles produced by host cells during infection.
 Expect more to come soon!